bigwiv/Biopython-cn/chr18.rst

 Now, in order to use ``Bio.SeqIO`` to output the shuffled sequence, we need to construct a new ``SeqRecord`` with a new ``Seq`` object using this shuffled list.
-In order to do this, we need to turn the list of nucleotides (single letter strings) into a long string ®C the standard Python way to do this is with the string object°Øs join method.
+In order to do this, we need to turn the list of nucleotides (single letter strings) into a long string ‚Äì the standard Python way to do this is with the string object‚Äôs join method.

 .. code:: verbatim